wenheqi/tetris/README.md

 # Things Worth to Note

+- Do not 100% trust developer tools in browsers.
+Sometimes the behaviors are different.
+Try a real device if it's possible.

 - Strokes are aligned to the center of a path; in other words, half of the stroke is drawn on the inner side, and half on the outer side.

 - There is no way to stop a `forEach` loop other than by trowing an exception.